Dan Patch: 1901: the Grand Circuit

-On July 17 in Detroit, Dan Patch made his first start on the Grand Circuit at the Grosse Pointe racetrack.
-Although he faced some steep competition, Dan Patch again won easily in straight heats.
+On July 17 in Detroit, he made his first start on the Grand Circuit at the Grosse Pointe racetrack.
+Although he faced some steep competition, he again won easily in straight heats.
 The Grand Circuit continued in Cleveland, Columbus, and Buffalo with Dan Patch continuing to build his reputation with one win after the other.
 In the Buffalo race, McHenry took Dan Patch to the back of the field in one of the heats, then unleashed him in the stretch.
-Dan Patch responded with a final quarter mile in a stunning 30 seconds, a noteworthy fraction at a time when only one pacer had ever broken the two-minute barrier for the mile.
+He responded with a final quarter mile in 30 seconds, a noteworthy fraction at a time when only one pacer had ever broken the two-minute barrier for the mile.
 McHenry told reporters, "Dan Patch is the best pacer I've ever drawn a rein over."

 Dan Patch made his next start on August 16 at the Brighton Beach racetrack in New York City, known as a gambling hotbed.
-Dan Patch was the heavy favorite to win the race, but his odds to win the first heat drifted up from 3/5 to 5/4, attracting a "mad scramble" from bettors looking to cash in on the generous odds.
+He was the heavy favorite to win the race, but his odds to win the first heat drifted up from 3/5 to 5/4, attracting a "mad scramble" from bettors looking to cash in.
 The start of the first heat was delayed by over an hour due to an equipment malfunction.
-When the race finally began, Dan Patch went to the early lead, but was then eased back.
-In the homestretch, he was given "modest" encouragement, but failed to close enough ground, finishing fourth.
+When the race began, Dan Patch went to the early lead but was then eased back.
+In the homestretch, he was given "modest" encouragement but failed to close enough ground, finishing fourth.
 Bettors were incensed, believing McHenry did not drive to win, possibly after having tipped the bookmakers given the way the odds changed before the race.
 The time for the heat was 2:09, two seconds slower than Dan Patch's best time to date.
 McHenry stated that he had held back because he had heard that the winner was fast and he wanted to see how things sorted out.
 Some reports say the judges paid no attention to the "improbable" result.
 However, the Boston Globe reported that the judges were "very displeased" and others reported on a heated meeting of the officials and a near riot by the fans.

-In the second heat, Dan Patch showed his superiority by winning in a time of 2:041/2, a new personal best.
+In the second heat, Dan Patch won in a time of 2:041/2, a new personal best.
 Because of the delay in the start of the first heat and another delay due to protests over its result, the third heat was not run until the next day.
 Dan Patch again won easily, this time in 2:071/4 before winning the fourth and final heat in 2:053/4.